Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces

 \subsection{Regularization condition}

 In this subsection, we introduce a condition that regularizes the $b$-vector in the normal form~\eqref{eq:normalform}.
-We show that this condition can be assumed for free when proving Theorem~\ref{thm:specialcomplex}.
-To state the condition, we first recall that a scalar, real-analytic function $f:D_0[R]\to \C$ can be locally represented by a convergent power series ({\em Maclaurin series}) in $\sigma$ and $\bar \sigma$:
+We show that this condition can be assumed for free when proving Theorem~\ref{thm:specialcomplex} and will be of great use in the analysis.
+To state the condition, we first recall that a real-analytic function $f:D_0[R]\to \C$ can be locally represented by a convergent power series ({\em Maclaurin series}) in $\sigma$ and $\bar \sigma$:

 where the coefficients $c(k,\ell)$ are complex numbers with $k$ and $\ell$ indicating the powers of $\sigma$ and $\bar \sigma$, respectively.
-The {\em radius of convergence} is defined to be the supremum of~$r$ such that~\eqref{eq:powerseries} holds.
+The {\em radius of convergence} is defined to be the supremum of~$\delta$ such that~\eqref{eq:powerseries} holds.
 We now introduce the regularization condition:

 \begin{definition} A real-analytic function $f: D_0[R]\to \C$ is {\bf regularized} if $f$ is nonzero everywhere over $D_0[R]$, and the Maclaurin series of $f$ and of $f^{-1}$ have radii of convergence greater than $R$. \end{definition}